 - In a blender, combine the tofu, cornstarch, nutritional yeast and salt.

 - Remove the blender from its base and add the spinach-onion mixture to it.
-Stir to combine using a long spoon (do not blend!).
+Stir to combine using a spoon (do not blend!).
 Then, transfer the creamy spinach mixture over the pre-baked crust.
 Make sure the spinach is well distributed.

 - Bake in the oven for 30 minutes.
 Then, let the quiche set at least for 20 minutes at room temperature before slicing and eating.